Waxing Crescent on

 Moon before ascending node

-13 days after descending node on 14 October 2049 at 06:20 in ♊ Gemini.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 28 October 2049 at 15:39 in ♏ Scorpio.
+13 days after descending node on 14 October 2049 at 06:20 in ♊ Gemini the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 28 October 2049 at 15:39 in ♏ Scorpio.

 Moon before southern standstill

-11 days since the previous standstill on 15 October 2049 at 15:55 in ♊ Gemini when the Moon has reached North declination of ∠21.344°, the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-21.292° at the point of next southern standstill on 29 October 2049 at 23:11 in ♐ Sagittarius.
+11 days since the last northern standstill on 15 October 2049 at 15:55 in ♊ Gemini when the Moon has reached North declination of ∠21.344° the lunar orbit is extending southward over the next 2 days to face maximum declination of ∠-21.292° at the point of next southern standstill on 29 October 2049 at 23:11 in ♐ Sagittarius.

 Syzygy in 13 days